taophp/FavShield/README.md

 Make sure to provide clear instructions and guidance on the information page to help users understand how to use the favlet effectively.

+## Demo

+This repository embed a demo page : clone this repository, start a web server in the `demo` directory (`php -S localhost:8080` for example) and open your browser on the index page, (http://localhost:8080 in your example).

+Or you can visit [our online demo](https://favshield.pixyblue.com).

+## Browsers compatibility

+FavShield is tested and works with Chromium and Firefox.
+Indeed, there a [bug in Firefox]()

 ## Contribution

 Contributions to FavShield are welcome!
 Whether you want to add new features, improve existing functionality, or report issues, feel free to submit a pull request or open an issue.